Home > About > Brass Musicians

 Brass Musicians

-Current members of Occasional Brass and Strings all hail from New England, and enjoy playing weddings and events in the Boston area.
+Current brass musicians of Occasional Brass and Strings all hail from New England, and enjoy playing weddings and events in the Boston area.
 Get to know them here.

 Ami Fields - French Horn

 Ami Fields, French HornA native of Raleigh, North Carolina, Ami holds her Bachelor and Master Degrees in Horn Performance from the University of North Carolina Greensboro and the University of New Mexico, respectively.
 You may have heard her playing from behind the scenes in local productions such as 'A Little Night Music' at the Lyric Stage (Back Bay), or 'Into the Woods' at the New Repertory Theatre (Newton).
-She is currently on the road with the national tour of Monty Python's Spamalot.
+She has also toured with the national tour of Monty Python's Spamalot and Shrek The Musical.
 Ami's life ambition is to be immortalized in print on the inside of a Nantucket Nectar's lid.

-Bryan Hilliard, TrumpetBryan grew up in Brockton, MA, then studied with Jeff Holmes and the late Walter Chesnut while attending the University of Massachusetts at Amherst.
-He found the funk in 1991 and joined Rippopotamus, a Boston-based funk/rock band.
-During his tenure with Rippo, he opened for a variety of national acts, including Queen Latifah, Phish, Fishbone, De La Soul, and the Beastie Boys.
-Bryan can be heard around town playing weddings, musicals, funk, rock, big band, dixieland, salsa, merengue, and even a circus gig or two.
-He is a featured artist for Sonare Winds, and plays their trumpets exclusively.
+Bryan Hilliard, TrumpetBryan Hilliard studied with Vincent Macrina (Brockton, MA), then with Jeff Holmes and the late Walter Chesnut at the University of Massachusetts Amherst.
+During College, he found the funk and joined Rippopotamus (Rippo), a Boston-based funk/rock band.
+During his tenure with Rippo, Bryan opened for a variety of national acts, including Queen Latifah, Phish, Fishbone, De La Soul, and the Beastie Boys.
+He can be heard around town playing weddings, musicals, funk, rock, big band, dixieland, salsa, merengue, and even a circus gig or two.
+Bryan earned a BA from UMass Amherst and an MBA from Boston University.
+After completing his MBA, Bryan founded Occasional Brass & Strings, which now employs over 200 musicians!

 Diantha Millott - French Horn